 The standard way of doing this is by creating cuts where you switch to a slightly zoomed-in shot for a few seconds and then come back to the original shot.
 Here’s an example from our own channel:

-Alternatively, you can also add B-rolls and breaker slides to the video to help viewers visualise what you’re talking about.
+Alternatively, you can also add B-rolls and breaker slides to the video to help viewers visualize what you’re talking about.

 Adding a B-roll